jn89b/rst_ME400/tutorial_1/tutorial_1.md

 - Normal pitch rate
 - Half the pitch rate

 When flying each of these modes.
-Save the flight data log and generate a table with a qualitative analysis for each of the flight modes you have set with the respective gain you set ie Position mode with two times the pitch rate, Position mode with normal pitch rate, etc. Tablue your data in a neat fashion as well as showing an image of the simulation with your quadcopter flying at two times the pitch rate for any configuration.
-Hint you will crash for some, if it crashes end the test and note that and terminate the test
+Save the flight data log and generate a table with a qualitative analysis for each of the flight modes you have set with the respective gain you set ie Position mode with two times the pitch rate, Position mode with normal pitch rate, etc. Tabulate your data in a neat fashion as well as showing an image of the simulation with your quadcopter flying at two times the pitch rate for any configuration.
+Hint you will crash for some, if it crashes end the test and note that and terminate the test.

+From these results briefly explain the effect of setting these gains and how it affects the flight performance of the quadcopter.

 ## Assessement Task 2: Conduct your own autonomous flight test
 **ECT:2 hrs**